cesaredef/cecast/README.md

 90  86     93      cha  0.0548  0.0333  0.0918  -139.7738  Karitiana  1454  1:22  data:vin=38%,cha=57%,v-c=5%   52_estimates_with_logLike<3.4:vin=46%,cha=15%,v-c=38%
 ```

-### _cecast_ Key Options:
-   * `-p`: Source of human contamination (default: _Yoruba_).
-Other options include nine additional human samples.
-   * `-r`: Reference human sample (default: _Mbuti_) used for lineage assignment. _Yoruba_ is another option, but it may not yield reliable results if it is also used as the contamination source.
-   * `-t`: Constraint on the split time range to save time (though the method is already fast).
-This should be done only after a first estimate to ensure the constraint is within plausible ranges.
-Example: `-t 70,100`.

 In this example, Papuan is the best source of contamination, but this is rather due to chance since there are only about 1500 reads.
 Furthermore, the log likelihoods are not that different.
 This is only one example, where I used just a few sequences to explain the proceduere, but I will show later on some examples where the source of contamination really matters.

-Notice instead that